ltw-webdev-1/curriculum/html-introduction.md

   - type: image
     image: layer-3.svg
-    alt: "Javascript: interactivity/candy"
+    alt: "JavaScript: interactivity/candy"
     notes: |
-      ### The Javascript
+      ### The JavaScript

-      Javascript—the interactivity—the third level, the candy.
+      JavaScript—the interactivity—the third level, the candy.

       A candy-coated, chocolate-covered peanut is infinitely better than just a chocolate covered peanut.
       Does the chocolate peanut need the candy?
 No. But it’s totally better with candy.

-      *CSS does not need Javascript, HTML does not need Javascript—but Javascript makes the website better.*
+      *CSS does not need JavaScript, HTML does not need JavaScript—but JavaScript makes the website better.*

   - content: |
       ## Semantics